kerrianlc/Sinkhorn/results/README.md

 ## Moon sinkhorn

+Moon distribution:
-Provides two visualization over the same point distributions.
+    Provides two visualization over the same point distributions for moon distribution.

     * euclidean_moon.png shows the Sinkhorn's final dual coefficients as the color for the two data distributions
     * geodesic_moon.png shows the geodesic-aware Sinkhorn's final dual coefficients as the color for the two data distributions

+Circle distribution:
+    Provides two visualization over the same point distributions for circle distribution.

+    * euclidean_circles.png shows the Sinkhorn's final dual coefficients as the color for the two data distributions
+    * geodesic_circles.png shows the geodesic-aware Sinkhorn's final dual coefficients as the color for the two data distributions